BenjaminTMilnes/XSDRSpecification/README.md

 While for the most part, XSDR follows the principle that the XML should define what the document contains, and the CSS / DSS should define how it looks, the &lt;i&gt;, &lt;b&gt;, &lt;u&gt;, and &lt;s&gt; tags are an exception to this.
 These tags define italic, bold, underlined, and strikethrough text.
 These formatting tags are allowed because of how often they need to be used.

-For languages that don’t use italic or bold fonts, the way that text within these tags is rendered should be in such a way that the implied meaning is the same as the implied meaning of italic or bold text.
+For languages that don't use italic or bold fonts, the way that text within these tags is rendered should be in such a way that the implied meaning is the same as the implied meaning of italic or bold text.

 #### Example